aeschmidt/Marine_CitiSci/Annie's Notes on Shell and Git.md

-# Annie's Notes on Shell and Git
+# Annie's practicing git and markdown by making some notes on shell and git commands(some of which were copied directly from software carpentry http://software-carpentry.org/v5/novice/ref/02-git.html)

 # Git (me a beer)
 ## Getting Started